JunoLab/Weave.jl/doc/src/usage.md

 ## Configuration via YAML Header

-When `weave`ing markdown files, you use YAML header to provide additional metadata and configuration options.
+When `weave`ing markdown files, you can use YAML header to provide additional metadata and configuration options.
 See [Header Configuration](@ref) section for more details.